koendv/arduino-ide-raspberrypi/README-DEVELOPER.md

 ## arduino-cli

-``arduino-cli`` binaries for Linux_ARMv6, Linux_ARMv7, Linux_ARM64 available from [arduino-cli git](https://github.com/arduino/arduino-cli).
+``arduino-cli`` binaries for Linux_ARMv6, Linux_ARMv7, Linux_ARM64 are available from [arduino-cli git](https://github.com/arduino/arduino-cli).
 The binaries are downloaded by the build script.

 ## arduino-ide

 Build the IDE.
-Download sources from git:
+Download arduino-ide sources from git:

 ```
 git clone https://github.com/arduino/arduino-ide